Freedombox7347/AlienAductors/dbscripts/readme.md

 This direcotry contains the scripts to create the database for the app in MySQL / MariaDB (develpment on MariaDB with XAMPP).

-1. To install the database import the AlienAbduct.sql file into your MariaDB instance via the Administrator console to crate the 'alien_abductors' database.
+1. To install the database import the AlienAbduct.sql file into your MariaDB instance via the Administrator console to create the 'alien_abductors' database.
 2. Once installed you can import test data into the database via the data.sql file to test the database setup and queries.

-   Data dictionanry and ERD can be found in the alien_abductors.pdf
+   *Data dictionanry and ERD can be found in the alien_abductors.pdf*